CiscoDevNet/terraform-provider-cdo/README.md

       go install .
       ```
    3. Verify installation
-      The installation path that you figured out above should contains an executable called **terraform-provider-cdo**.
+      The installation path that you figured out above should contain an executable called **terraform-provider-cdo**.
 2. Tell terraform to use your local build
    1. Modify local terraform configuration
       ```bash